-Scotland Women v Hungary Women
+Corsie winner as Scots beat Hungary

 Post update

 Corner, Scotland.
-Conceded by Virág Nagy.
+Conceded by Laura Kovács.

 Post update